jordynnmancini/Automatic_README_Generator/README.md

   The following command(s) should be run to install dependencies: npm i.

   ## Tests
-  The following command(s) should be run in order to run tests: node run test.
+  The following command(s) should be run in order to run tests: npm run test (testing functionality has not been built out yet).

   ## Usage
-  In order to use this repo, you must have node.js downloaded on your local machine.
-You also need to use the inquirer npm package.
+  this repo requires you to download node.js onto your local machine.
+You will also need to use the npm inquirer package.

   ## Contributing
-  What you need to know about contributing to this repo: this is open source & is not perfect!
+  What you need to know about contributing to this repo: feel free to fork & use this! but do not make changes to the master branch.

   ## License
-  MIT
+  This project is licensed under the [MIT](https://www.mit.edu/~amini/LICENSE.md) License.

   ## Questions
   Project Owner: Jordyn Mancini </br>